From Michael ~

-The other day I read an article online that highlighted the 12 worst tourist traps in the world.
+The other day I read an article that highlighted the 12 worst tourist traps in the world.
 One of them was a place we were due to visit the following day, the Sydney Fish Market.
 We thought about not going there but were we really going to let something we had seen online influence us?
 (Said the two bloggers.)

 I was wondering how a simple fish market could be a tourist trap.
 To do so it would have to meet certain criteria I’ve developed over the years: